 How To Plan A Gallery Wall

 Decide on a layout for your gallery wall

 The first thing you'll need to do is take all the frames you plan to use and lay them out on the floor.

-Play around with the configuration until you like what you see.
-I do this right in front of the wall that I will be hanging the pictures on so that I can see how wide I'm getting.
+Play around with the gallery wall layout until you like what you see.
+I do this right in front of the wall where I'll install the photo gallery wall so that I can see how wide I'm getting.
 If this isn't possible you may want to take measurements and tape off a square on your floor to guide you.

-Then trace the frame onto a piece of newspaper with a black marker, cut it out, and label it with the same number that you gave the frame.
+Trace each size frame onto a piece of newspaper with a black marker, cut it out, and label it with the same number that you gave the frame.
 Do this for each frame.

 Now, with painter's tape, tape each of your pieces of newspaper (cut to the sizes of your frames) to the wall in the configuration that you decided on before.
 Don't worry about getting it perfect the first time.
 Just eyeball the spacing and how level they are.

-Go do other stuff but walk by it every so often and see if you still like it.
-If there is something that bugs you now, it will bug you even more once there is a hole in the wall.
+Go do other stuff but walk by your photo wall every so often and see if you still like it.
+If there is something that bugs you now, it will bug you even more once there’s a hole in the wall.
 I actually left my newspaper up for a day or two, partly because my projects are done little by little (I have kiddos) and partly because I wanted to make sure I got it right.